 HELPING CHILDREN DEAL WITH SEPARATION AND DIVORCE

-1. GIVE THEM CLEAR, AGE-APPROPRIATE INFORMATION
+1. GIVE THEM CLEAR, AGE-SENSITIVE INFORMATION

-Children need to understand what’s happening which means that witholding the right information is not protection.
+Children need to understand what’s happening, which means that witholding the right information is not protection.
 On the contrary, avoiding the conversation only creates confusion and adds a layer of anxiety.

 Let them know it’s not their fault meaning that it has nothing to do with them.